spaceo-ru/purchase-verifier/README.md

 # Laravel In-App Purchase Verifier

-**Note**: Only for the single purchases.
+**Note**: Only for the non-consumable products.
 Subscriptions has not handled yet (pull requests are welcome).

 ## Installation